ArcDelta/RHH-Ports/ports/released/gamemakerengine/undertaleredyellow/README.md

 ## Installation
-Download the Windows version of Undertale from Steam and copy all the data to `undertaleredyellow/assets`.
+Download the Windows version of Undertale from Steam or GOG and copy all the data to `undertaleredyellow/assets`.
 You want to copy over the contents of the folder that has all the `.ogg` files.

 NEXT!
 Download the `Undertale Red & Yellow` mod from Gamejolt: https://gamejolt.com/games/undertale-red-yellow/877387.
 Copy the zip file (not its contents) to the `undertaleredyellow/assets` folder alongside your Undertale game data.